interviews Salsa Mia - January 27, 2016

 You guys are sooo great!
 I found

-recommend any teachers in the Sacramento area of California or
+any teachers in the Sacramento area of California or bay area?
+I

-bay area?
-I have never tried salsa before, but have learned
+have never tried salsa before, but have learned basics from your

 You made it very easy with the instructional videos.